Menu

 Dave Dobbie joined the Isle of Man Constabulary in 1998 and worked in Neighbourhood roles prior to moving to the Road Policing Unit (RPU) in 2004.
 He has worked as a security escort driver and a forensic collision investigator.

-As a Sergeant he has worked as the Road Policing Sergeant, CID and Public Protection Unit.
+As a Sergeant he has worked in the Road Policing Unit, CID and Public Protection Unit.
 As an Inspector he worked as the Detective Inspector for CID & RPU before a period in Organisational Development.
-He has performed a T/CI role in Protective Services, which includes Multi Agency Public Protection (Child and Adult Safeguarding & Domestic abuse), Youth Justice Team, alcohol unit and Emergency Planning, prior to moving to the Economic Crime Unit.
+He has performed a T/CI role in Protective Services, which includes Multi Agency Public Protection (Child and Adult Safeguarding & Domestic abuse), Youth Justice Team, alcohol unit and Emergency Planning, prior to being promoted to Chief Inspector in 2018 and moving to the Economic Crime Unit.

 Juliette EverettChief Inspector Juliette Everett